 The IRS will usually let you set up a monthly payment plan, also called an installment agreement, if you're going to need a more significant amount of time to pay off your tax debt.
 This is a formal agreement to pay the IRS over time and the IRS will likely approve your payment plan as long as it will pay off your tax debt in three years or less.

-This option doesn't come with a set date by which you'll pay off the IRS and it's available only if the IRS agrees that collecting from you at this point in time would present an undue financial hardship to you.
+This option doesn't come with a set date by which you can pay off the IRS, and it's available only if the IRS agrees that collecting from you at this point in time would present an undue financial hardship to you.

 Your tax debt doesn't go away.
 It's put on hold until such time as your finances recover.
-You must be able to prove that if you were to pay the debt, you would not be able to meet your necessary living expenses.
+You must be able to prove that you would not be able to meet your necessary living expenses if you were to pay the debt.
 The IRS will file your matter as "currently not collectible" but penalties and interest will continue to accrue.